 Heat olive oil in a skillet, just enough to coat it, and heat the chilies until fragrant, toss in processor (I love my mini processor here) with other paste ingredients, to form a lumpy paste

 For the Broth

 Heat the broth in a pot.
 When steaming but not boiling, pour in the coconut milk, stirring as it separates.
 Stir in a few tablespoons of the paste you made, and then the rest of the broth ingredients.
 Keep stirring until soup becomes thick.
-I have a new KitchenAid Pro Line thermal blender (Thank you KitchenAid!) so I just finished off the thickening by putting my soup in there for a hot spin, but if you don’t have a thermal blender, keep simmering for about 1-2 minutes, keeping up with the stirring..
+I used by KitchenAid Pro Line thermal blender so I just finished off the thickening by putting my soup in there for a hot spin, but if you don’t have a thermal blender, keep simmering for about 1-2 minutes, keeping up with the stirring..

 Pour broth in a bowl, top with cilantro, noodles, browned butternut squash, marinated shiitake mushrooms, and sprinkle with black sesame seeds and a sprinkle of lime juice.
 Mix a half-cup chopped sundried tomatoes in the remaining paste, and serve on the side to be used as a garnish.

 Like this vegan version?
 You might also be interested in this James Beard finalist’s vegetarian version using tofu

 - 1-2 hot fresh red chiles, stemmed but not seeded (Be careful to adjust the number of chiles to how hot you want it, and how potent your native chiles are)

 - 1 tsp garam masala (I use this brand)

 - 2 tsp chopped ginger

 - 1/2 cup butternut squash (browned in tamari sauce)